simdjson/simdjson/README.md

 ## A C++  library to see how fast we can parse JSON with complete validation.

-Goal: Speed up the parsing of JSON per se.

-Insight: Use commonly available SIMD instructions as much as possible.

-Constraint: Do full validation (including character encoding).
+JSON documents are everywhere on the Internet.
+Servers spend a lot of time parsing these documents.
+We want to accelerate the parsing of JSON per se using commonly available SIMD instructions as much as possible while doing full validation (including character encoding).

 ## Some performance results